Updates:

 4th Voyage

-This is the fourth time the SS Upper has been deployed off the SE coast of the US.
-This 4th voyage is sponsored by the school that originally sponsored the boat, the Summit-Questa Montessori School.
+The 4th voyage of Upper is sponsored by the school that originally sponsored the boat, the Summit-Questa Montessori School.

-The Upper went silent on November 3, 2017 on its way to what we thought would be an Ireland or UK landing.
-While we don’t know the details of what happened, perhaps she’ll wash ashore someday and still be recovered.
+The GPS went silent on November 3 on its way to what we thought would be an Ireland or UK landing.
+While we don’t know the details of what happened, perhaps she’ll wash ashore someday and still be recovered…

 The most interesting aspect of this boat is that it sat in a Goodwill store in Charleston SC for about three years between its 1st and 2nd voyage, refurbished and released multiple times before it finally headed across the ocean.